How To Care For Porcelain Paving

 What is porcelain paving?

-Porcelain paving is a type of outdoor flooring made from fired clay.
+Porcelain paving is a type of outdoor tiling made from fired clay.
 Its high-density composition and manufacturing process make it incredibly strong and resistant to various outdoor elements.

 With a thickness of 20mm, external porcelain paving is thicker than internal porcelain tiles, ensuring its longevity in even the most demanding areas of your garden.
 Additionally, porcelain slabs are resistant to weathering and staining, making them highly resilient against spills and scratches.